-Sustainable Urban Drainage System (SUDS): The system of control of surface water run off, designed to reduce the potential impact of new and existing developments with respect of surface water drainage discharge.
+Sustainable Urban-Drainage System (SuUDS): The system of control of surface water run off, designed to reduce the potential impact of to new and existing developments with respect to of surface water drainage discharge.

-Supplementary Planning Document (SPD): Documents which add further detail to the policies in the Local Plan.
-They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
-Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan.
+Supplementary Planning Document (SPD): A Documents which adds further detail to the policies in the Local Plan.
+CThey can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
+Supplementary planning documents are capable of being a material consideration in planning decisions but are does not form part of the development plan.